 According to Florida’s Statute 316.061, it is a crime to leave the scene of an accident when:

-- The person is involved in a crash with another person’s property (including car or building)
+- The person is involved in a crash with another person’s property (including a car or building)

 - The person willfully leaves the scene of the crash without providing proper information to the owner of the property (including name, address, driver’s registration information, and driver’s license number)